 El Salvador Travel Warning

 Extortion is a particularly serious and very common crime in El Salvador.
 Some extortion attempts are no more than random cold calls that originate from imprisoned gang members using cellular telephones, and the subsequent threats against the victim are made through social engineering and/or through information obtained about the victim’s family.
-U.S. citizens who are visiting El Salvador for extended periods may be at higher risk for extortion demands.
-Hitting its peak a few years ago, extortion has dropped in the last two years; however, recent reports show that there is an increase in the level of violence associated with extortion cases, including media reports of extortion victims and witnesses being killed.
-Many extortions are not reported for fear of reprisal and lack of faith in the ability of the government to protect the victims.
-Extortion attempts can be transnational in nature and can include kidnapping of victims.
-For example, in 2011, a two year-old U.S. citizen was kidnapped from the home of his grandparents in El Salvador by eight to 10 armed men.
-Ransom demands made to family members in both El Salvador and the United States were traced back to a local prison used exclusively to incarcerate gang members.
+U.S. citizens who are visiting El Salvador for extended periods are at higher risk for extortion demands.
+Hitting its peak a few years ago, extortion rates have dropped in the last two years.
+However, recent reports show an increase in the level of violence associated with extortion cases.
+Many extortions are not reported by victims for fear of reprisal and lack of faith in the ability of the government to protect the victims.

-U.S. citizens should be vigilant of their surroundings at all times, especially when entering or exiting their homes or hotels, cars, garages, schools, and workplaces.
+U.S. citizens should remain alert to their surroundings, especially when entering or exiting their homes or hotels, cars, garages, schools, and workplaces.
 Whenever possible, travel in groups of two or more persons.
-Avoid wearing jewelry, and do not carry large sums of money or display cash, ATM/credit cards, or other valuables.
+U.S. Embassy security officials advise all U.S. government personnel not to walk, run, or cycle in the unguarded streets and parks of El Salvador, even in groups, and recommend exercising only in gyms and fitness centers.
+Avoid wearing expensive jewelry, and do not carry large sums of money or display cash, ATM/credit cards, or other valuables.
 Avoid walking at night in most areas of El Salvador, and do not walk alone near beaches, historic ruins, or trails.
 Incidents of crime along roads, including carjacking, are common in El Salvador.
 Motorists should avoid traveling at night and always drive with their doors locked to deter potential robberies at traffic lights and on congested downtown streets.
 Travel on public transportation, especially buses, both within and outside the capital, is risky and not recommended.
 The Embassy advises official visitors and personnel to avoid using mini-buses and regular buses and to use only radio-dispatched taxis or those stationed in front of major hotels.

 The location and timing of criminal activity is unpredictable.
 We recommend that all travelers exercise caution when traveling anywhere in El Salvador.
 However, certain areas of the country demonstrate higher levels of criminal activity than others.
 Salvadoran "departments" (a geographic designation similar to U.S. states) with homicide rates higher than the national average include: